gohsonghan98/gitbookclone/document/function/Logical/and/and.md

 ## Description

-AND operator is a boolean operator that returns true if both operands are true and returns false otherwise.
+'and' operator is a boolean operator that returns true if both operands are true and returns false otherwise.

 ## Input / Parameter